We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

 Right to lodge a complaint with supervisory authority: You have the right to lodge a complaint with a data protection supervisory authority located in the European Union.
 You may contact the Hesse Data Protection Supervisor.

-We make every effort to give the best possible service to everyone who attends our Services.
-We are committed to providing the highest quality of service to our patients.
+We make every effort to give the best possible service to everyone who attends our services.
+We are committed to providing caring staff who are able to provide the highest quality service to our patients.

 If you have a complaint or a concern in relation to the services you have received please let us know so that we may settle the matter as amicably as possible.
 The complaint needs to be put in writing to our Complaints Manager, Zunaira Ahmed, via our email address firstname.lastname@example.org.